 CEO, Chambers Ireland

-The UN SDGs have set 2030 as a deadline to achieve their targets.
-That means now is the ideal time to start your work to build a more sustainable business and benefit from the advantages which will arise – happier staff, more loyal customers, more business won and a better society for all.
+The SDGs have set 2030 as a deadline to achieve their targets.
+That means now is the ideal time to start or enhance your work to build a more sustainable business and benefit from the advantages which will arise – happier staff, more loyal customers, more business won and a better society for all.

 Our focus is to support members to achieve their sustainability objectives.
 It shows that developing a sustainability plan in a business can be easy.

 Awarding companies who are leading the way

 Chambers Ireland identified the need for recognition of the impact of actions and developed the Sustainable Business Impact Awards that are awarded to a large number of organisations of all sizes in a wide range of sectors.
 These nationwide awards highlight the meaningful and high-quality sustainable projects and schemes actioned by companies in different categories, such as environment, volunteering, community, workplace and communication.
 The awards have also helped to galvanise very significant investment by the private sector into appropriate activities benefitting the environment, communities, charities and workforces.